runlyio/core-dotnet/README.md

 * Get insights into job failures and performance issues before your users notice.
 * Run and scale your jobs in the cloud or on your own hardware.

 You can get started on a [generous free tier](https://www.runly.io/pricing/) with no commitment and no credit card.
-[Get started for free using your GitHub account](https://www.runly.io/dashboard/)!
+[Get started for free using your GitHub account](https://www.runly.io/dashboard/) or learn more about [how it works](https://www.runly.io/docs/).

 ### The Runly Platform sounds cool.
 Why isn't it OSS too?